KshitijBhardwaj18/devTrek/README.md

-This is an full stack social media app designed by Kshitij Bhardwaj
+devTrek is an full stack social media app for devlopers designed by Kshitij Bhardwaj